Table of Contents[Hide][Show]

 pink cent from the Susan B. Komen Foundation went into education about how a diet high in sugar and processed foods greatly affects the development and spread of cancer.
 In addition, Komen refuses to acknowledge nontoxic screening alternatives to mammograms such as thermography even though it is well known that mammograms cause a significant number of breast cancers and also result in misdiagnosis and unnecessary toxic treatment of thousands of women every single year.
 The astroturfed “research” funded by Komen is for the pharmaceutical industry only.
 Not a dime goes to any other doctor or organization conducting breakthrough, nontoxic cancer research and therapies that aren’t blessed by Big Pharma.

 The truth is, cancer is big business and fueling the public perception that chemo gives the best odds of survival when cancer comes calling is highly profitable for the pharmaceutical industry.
-If you or someone you love is in this predicament and are seeking alternative therapies that work without life altering side effects and intense suffering, this free documentary, which was blacklisted by astroturfing media channels could prove helpful on your journey.

 Recognizing the Signs of Astroturfing